tylerachang/curse-of-multilinguality/README.md

 # curse-of-multilinguality
 Code for the paper, [When is Multilinguality a Curse?
-Language Modeling for 250 High- and Low-Resource Languages](https://arxiv.org/abs/2311.09205) (2023).
+Language Modeling for 250 High- and Low-Resource Languages](https://arxiv.org/abs/2311.09205) (EMNLP 2024).
 Includes code for preparing pre-training (e.g. tokenizers and data) for multilingual language models.
 Language models are pre-trained using: https://github.com/tylerachang/word-acquisition-language-models.
 We automate these scripts for our multilingual language modeling experiments.